Fire/EMS Helpline: 1-888-731-FIRE (3473)

 First responders and their families can call the Fire/EMS Helpline any time day or night to seek help for a variety of behavioral health issues.
 These may include alcohol or drug addiction, depression, suicide prevention, stress or anxiety, critical incidents, PTSD, stress caused by financial management issues or legal problems, relationship issues, work-related concerns, or psychological issues.

 When you call, you will receive compassionate, non-judgmental support you can trust.
-Depending on your individual needs, you can speak with a trained fire service member who understands what you are going through, you can be referred to local resources to help with your specific problem, or you can be admitted to a treatment facility where there are licensed counselors trained in the fire service culture.
+Depending on your individual needs, you can speak with a trained counselor who understands what you are going through, you can be referred to local resources to help with your specific problem, or you can be admitted to a treatment facility where there are licensed counselors trained in the fire service culture.
 If a treatment center is needed, the Fire/EMS Helpline will work with your insurance to make sure there is no cost to you.

 What to Expect When You Call

 - The first step in getting help is to make the call.
 Simply call 1-888-731-FIRE (3473) any time day or night.
 Calls are free and confidential.

 - A skilled, trained Intake Counselor will answer your call.
 Make sure you identify yourself as a firefighter, EMT, or family member of the fire service.

 - The Intake Counselor will listen to your problems and concerns and identify local resources in your area, or when appropriate, locate national treatment options that work within your needs and insurance capabilities.
-Trained assistance professionals who are members of the fire service are available to talk, and the licensed counselors at AAC treatment facilities have undergone intensive training specifically on the culture and needs of the fire service.
+The licensed counselors at AAC treatment facilities have undergone intensive training specifically on the culture and needs of the fire service.